 Mill and resurface: The top layer (wearing course) of the asphalt road is milled off and resurfaced.
 This treatment creates a new wearing surface for traffic and seals the pavement from water, debris and sunlight damage.
-A mill and resurfacing treatment lasts approximately 5 - 10 years and costs approximately \$200,000 per mile for a two-lane roadway.
+A mill and resurfacing treatment lasts approximately 5 - 10 years and costs approximately \$250,000 per mile for a two-lane roadway.

-Chip seal: A chip seal is a two-part treatment that starts with liquid asphalt sprayed onto the old pavement surface followed by a single layer of small stone chips spread onto the wet liquid asphalt layer.
+Seal Coat: A seal coat is a two-part treatment that starts with liquid asphalt sprayed onto the old pavement surface followed by a single layer of small stone chips spread onto the wet liquid asphalt layer.
 The liquid asphalt seals the pavement from water and debris and holds the stone chips in place.
-Chip seal also helps to prevent further surface deterioration usually caused by oxidation.
-Chip seals are best applied to pavements that are not exhibiting problems with strength, and their purpose is to help preserve that strength.
-A chip seal treatment lasts approximately 3-5 years and costs approximately \$37,000 per mile when paired with a fog seal.
+Seal coat also helps to prevent further surface deterioration usually caused by oxidation.
+Seal coats are best applied to pavements that are not exhibiting problems with strength, and their purpose is to help preserve that strength.
+This treatment lasts approximately 3 - 5 years and costs approximately \$45,000 per mile when paired with a fog seal.

-Fog Seal: Fog sealing sprays a liquid asphalt coating onto the entire pavement surface to fill hairline cracks and prevent damage from sunlight.
-In 2020, WCRC began applying a fog seal on top of recently chip sealed roads.
+Fog sealing sprays a liquid asphalt coating onto the entire pavement surface to fill hairline cracks and prevent damage from sunlight.
+In 2020, WCRC began applying a fog seal on top of recently seal coated roads.
 This additional treatment helps to extend the life of the chip seal.